silverhammermba/blog/_posts/2023-10-02-android-versions.markdown

 android {
     defaultConfig {
         minSdk = 69
-        targetSdk = 69
+        targetSdk = 69 // can be greater than minSdk
     }
 }
 ```

-These numbers _do not need to match_ despite the example above doing so.

 ## The rest

 Now you need to pick a bunch of other versions, all constrained ultimately by
 the answers you chose above.

-### Android Compile SDK version
+### Android Compile SDK

 When you compile your Android app, it will compile it against a certain version
 of the API.
 This should be **greater than or equal to your target Android